 Melangell

-Other stories told of women who possessed great strength, grace and kindness.
+Other stories told of women who possessed great strength of character, grace and kindness.
 Melangell was a Celtic princess who escaped an unwanted arranged marriage.
 She took refuge in the Pennant Valley, a sacred place in the Bronze Age, and created a peaceful sanctuary for animals and people in need.
 Melangell became the abbess of a small religious community and passed the rest of her days in this place.
 Many were the miracles she wrought for those who sought shelter.
 Later a Christian church was built on the site, surrounded by ancient yew trees.
 Pennant Melangell has been a place of peace and pilgrimage for centuries.
 The hare was a sacred animal for the Celts, a symbol of abundance, prosperity and good fortune and Melangell remains the Patron Saint of hares to this day.

 Her story was the inspiration for our bronze sculpture entitled "Melangell and the Hare".